 Even if you’re a grill master, you probably can’t accurately tell when meat is ready just by looking at it.
 If you poke it with a fork to check the inside, you risk releasing some of the flavor.
 Use a thermometer instead to make sure your meat is finished and safe to eat.
 This is the safest internal temperature for cooked chicken.

 Cleaning a grill can be tedious, but it can make your meal that much better.
 If there is built up debris on your grill it can cause the meat to adhere and tear.
 It’s important to clean the grill after each time you use it while it’s still hot.
 Even grill masters make these mistakes when cooking a steak.

 Adding ingredients in the wrong order

 Recipes have you add ingredients in a specific order for flavor development.
 If you add them out of order it could ruin your dish or taste different than the original recipe.
-Read up on these cooking tricks that are only taught in culinary schools.
+Adding these secret ingredients will make you a better cook.

 Using a food processor when the recipe calls for a mixer